ray-project/ray/doc/source/serve/tutorials/streaming.md

 This tutorial should help you with following use cases:

-* You want to serve a large language model that should stream results back token-by-token.
+* You want to serve a large language model and stream results back token-by-token.
 * You want to serve a chatbot that must accept a stream of requests from the user.

 This tutorial serves the [DialoGPT](https://huggingface.co/microsoft/DialoGPT-small) language model.
 Install the HuggingFace library to access it: